caztle1304/DICE_Tissue_scATAC-seq/README.md

 --------------
 - Pre-processing was done entirely using Cell Ranger ATAC mkffastq and count (v2.0.0)
 - sh files contain lines and parameters that were used to call R scripts to process fragment files and visualize results.
 First run_createProjects.sh was used for creation of all initial ArchR projects and then, the rest of sh files were used for each cell-type-specific ArchR project.
+- Scripts used to create figures in paper are located in finalFigures folder

 ## Contact
 --------------